potatoeggy/eifueo/docs/sch3uz.md

 A **condensed/abbreviated** electron configuration of an element replaces part of the full configuration with the closest noble gas with **less but not equal** electrons enclosed in square brackets.

+The electron configurations of an ion may be the same as a noble gas or another ion.
+In this case, the two configurations are known as **isoelectronic**.

 !!! example
     The condensed electron configuration of bromine is:
     $$\text{[Ar] 4s}^2\text{ 3d}^{10}\text{ 4p}^5$$